 1. The Donkey Skin Trade is a Worldwide problem

-Kenya has been the epicentre of the trade, with up to 160,000 skins exported each year.
+Until recently, Kenya was the epicentre of the trade, with up to 160,000 skins exported each year.
 Thanks to efforts from Brooke East Africa, this has been restricted in recent years.
 However, Brooke teams started monitoring and investigating the trade outside of Kenya and soon found that donkeys were being traded for their skins right across Africa, from Ethiopia in the East to Senegal in the West.

 Donkey skins have been sought outside of Africa too - Egypt increased its export in 2018, and reports from Pakistan suggest the government is looking to reverse its current ban on the trade.
-Brazil opened up trade in 2017, but their goverment has put a ban on slaughter in place since Februaty 2022.
+Brazil opened up trade in 2017, but their goverment has put a ban on slaughter in place since February 2022.

 2. Donkeys are a lifeline for millions of people